Kalpavriksha: Identification with trees

 Shami tree (Prosopis cineraria), found in desert areas of the country, called in local dialect as Ajmer or jaant is called Kalpavriksha.
 In Rajasthan desert area its roots go deep to a depth of 17–25 m.
 This checks the erosion of the sandy soil of the desert.
 For this reason the tree stays green even during drought conditions.
-People of Rajasthan hence regard this tree as Kalpavriksha, because at the time of drought when no grass or fodder is found anywhere the animals are able to sustain by eating its green leaves.
+People of Rajasthan hence regard this tree as Kalpavriksha, because in times of drought when no grass or fodder can be found the animals are sustained by eating its green leaves.

-Chyur tree in the high altitudes of the Himalayas growing at an altitude between 500 and 1000 m, known as the Indian butter tree (Diploknema butyracea), is called a Kalpavriskha, or tree of paradise by the people of the mountainous region as it yields honey, jaggery and ghee.
-It is in the shape of an umbrella.
+Chyur tree grows in the high altitudes of the Himalayas at an altitude between 500 and 1000 m.
+Known as the Indian butter tree (Diploknema butyracea), it is called a Kalpavriskha, or tree of paradise by the people of the mountainous region as it yields honey, jaggery, and ghee.
+Its canopy grows in the shape of an umbrella.

-In Joshimath in Uttarakhand a mulberry tree, which is said to be 2400 years old, is renowned and revered as the Kalpavriksha as it was the location where, in the 8th century, Adi Sankaracharya did "penance" under the tree as he considered it an incarnation of Lord Shiva.
+In Joshimath in Uttarakhand a mulberry tree, which is said to be 2400 years old, is renowned and revered as the Kalpavriksha as it was the location where, in the 8th century, Adi Sankaracharya did penance under the tree as he considered it an incarnation of Lord Shiva.
 It is also believed that sage Durvasa meditated under this tree, in Urgam.
 The mountain slopes of Kailasa are stated to have a profusion of Kalpavrikshas.

 At Mangaliyawas near Ajmer, Rajasthan, there are two revered trees (Male and Female) which are more than 800 years old, known as Kalpavrikshas.
 They are worshipped on an Amavasya day in the Hindu month of Shraavana.